 Sections are now vital elements within the Society working regionally on issues to achieve our common goal.
 You do not have to reside within the geographic boundaries of a Section to be a member, you simply need interest in conservation within that region or discipline.
 Visit any of our Section web sites by clicking on the Section below.

-Sections are a sub-membership within the parent organization that represents regional interests or the discipline of marine conservation biology.
-Each Section has representation on the Board of Governors which is the governing body of the Society and guides us toward achieving our mission.
-Regional Sections are able to take SCB's mission and goals and implement them on a regional scale to achieve real results.
-Joining a Section gives you the opportunity to make your voice heard on issues that affect your conservation interests.
+Regions are a sub-membership within the parent organization that represents regional interests or the discipline of marine conservation biology.
+Each Region has representation on the Global Network Board which is the governing body of the Society and guides us toward achieving our mission.
+Regions are able to take SCB's mission and goals and implement them on a regional scale to achieve real results.
+Joining a Region gives you the opportunity to make your voice heard on issues that affect your conservation interests.

-For examples of Section activities, be sure to explore each of our Section Web Sites (linked above).
-Sections often hold regional meetings in the areas of interest, click to learn more about regional meetings.
+For examples of Regions activities, be sure to explore each of our Region Web Sites (linked above).
+Regions often hold regional meetings in the areas of interest, click to learn more about regional meetings.